Peach in Tea: White Peach Oolong and Why Not Yellow

-The peach (tao, 桃) is more than a fruit in China — it is the emblem of longevity and immortality: the peaches from the goddess Xiwangmu’s garden granted eternal life, and to this day the peach is the classic image on birthday gifts.
+In China the peach (tao, 桃) is the emblem of longevity and immortality: the peaches from the goddess Xiwangmu’s garden granted eternal life, and to this day the peach is the classic image on birthday gifts.

 Taste and aroma in tea